How to Register

 By-Arrangement Request forms are available online, at the Registration office in the Neuberger Hall lobby and from the instructor.
 Submit completed forms to the Registration office for processing.
 Changes made to the student's registration are viewable via the PSU Information System.

-The final day to enroll in by-arrangement courses is the same as the final day to add classes for the term.
-However, if enrollment in the by-arrangement is required in order to recieve Financial Aid, the course must be added before the end of the second week of the term.
+The deadline to enroll in by-arrangement courses is the last day of the term.
+However, if enrollment in the by-arrangement is required in order to receive Financial Aid, the course must be added before the end of the second week of the term.

-Undergraduate: 22-25 credits: Students must obtain approval from their academic program adviser using the Overload Approval Form.
+- 22-25 credits: Students must obtain prior approval from their academic program adviser using the Overload Approval Form, to be submitted to the Office of the Registrar in advance of the overload term.

-26 or more credits: Students must petition the Academic Requirements Committee.
+- 26 or more credits: Students must obtain prior permission from the Academic Requirements Committee (ARC) by submitting an ARC petition in advance of the overload term.
 Students must provide justification for the overload and obtain written support from their academic program adviser.
-Petitions must be submitted to 104 Neuberger Hall by the first day of the term.
+Petitions must be submitted using the Academic Requirements Committee prior to the first day of the overload term.

-Graduate: 17-19 credits: Students must obtain approval from the department head of their academic program using the Graduate Petition Form.
+- 17-19 credits: Students must obtain approval from the department head of their academic program using the Graduate Overload Approval Form.

-20 or more credits: Students must obtain approval from the chair of the graduate committee of their academic program and the dean of graduate studies using the Graduate Petition Form.
+- 20 or more credits: Students must obtain approval from the chair of the graduate committee of their academic program and the dean of graduate studies using the Graduate Overload Approval Form.